permguard/permguard/site/content/docs/running-the-server/vscode.md

 The PermGuard extension for Visual Studio Code supports syntax highlighting for the PermScript language.
 Install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=permguard.permguard) or by [searching within VS Code](https://code.visualstudio.com/docs/editor/extension-gallery#_search-for-an-extension).

 {{< callout context="tip" icon="rocket" >}}
 PermScript language is designed to define policies, specifying actions that can be performed on specific resources.
-Additionally it is possible to specify identities, permissions associated with identities and trusted delegations
+Additionally it is possible to specify identities, permissions associated with identities.
 {{< /callout >}}

 <div style="text-align: center">